NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_fleetbroker/README.md

 # Running
 The necessary parts can be run utilizing ROS2 launchfiles.
 Thus, this node can only be launched over the terminal.
-It can be launchend by running the command `ros2 launch sopias4_map_server <launchfile> <launchfile arguments>` in the terminal.
+It can be launchend by running the command `ros2 launch sopias4_fleetbroker <launchfile> <launchfile arguments>` in the terminal.

-Sopias4-Map-Server only provides the launch file `bringup_server.launch.py` which launches the map_server and multi_robot_coordinator nodes.
-It has following launch paramters (all optional):
+Sopias4-Fleetbroker only provides the launch file `bringup_fleetbroker.launch.py` which launches the map_server and multi_robot_coordinator nodes.
+It has following launch parameters (all optional):
 - map (string): Full path to map yaml file to load
 - params_file (string): Full path to the ROS2 parameters file for map-server
 - use_respawn (bool): Whether to respawn if a node crashes